exercism/website-copy/tracks/python/exercises/hamming/mentoring.md

 #### Introducing zip()

-We can use the zip function to pair up the two strands
+We can use the zip function to pair up the two strands:

 ```python
 def distance(strand_a, strand_b):